endo1phin/data-work-examples/README.md

 *Keywords: quantitative finance, python*

-Analysis the excessive return and volatility of investment strategy
+Analysis the rate of return and volatility of investment strategy based on LTCM (long-term capital management) for a given set of financial securities.